 - Discovered the spectroscopic binary star (systems in which the stars are so close together that they appear as a single star even through a telescope).

 - Discovered evidence for galactic rotation by demonstrating that the motions of stars were not random.

 Edward Emerson Barnard (1857-1923, American)

 - Discovered the star which was then to be named Barnard’s Star in his honor.
 The star was notable for having a high degree of proper motion relative to other astronomical objects.

-- Discovered the fifth moon of Jupiter, Almathea.
-The first four having been discovered by Galileo Galilei centuries earlier.
+- Discovered the fifth moon of Jupiter, Amalthea.
+The first four had been discovered by Galileo Galilei centuries earlier.